10 MIT Fun Facts Every Applicant Should Know

 Located in Cambridge, Massachusetts, MIT is one of the Ivy Plus schools, which are institutions that offer Ivy-level of academic excellence and competitive admissions.
 If you’re curious about the traditions and quirks that make the school special, here are 10 fun facts about MIT that might surprise you:

-1. Decisions drop on Pi Day, of course.
+1. Decisions drop on Pi Day.

 To take it further, decisions often go live at 6:28 pm Eastern time.
 That’s known as “Tau Time” since tau equals two times pi.
 In 2015, MIT took it to the next level.
 On March 14, 2015 (3.1415), decisions were released at exactly 9:26 am to continue the sequence of digits.
-Only at MIT would the admissions timeline be calculated down to the decimal!
+Only at MIT would the admissions timeline be calculated down to the decimal.

 MIT Admissions also creates a video each year to celebrate the moment.
 These short, creative videos are posted on the MIT Admissions blog and are just another example of how the school turns a stressful day into something fun and memorable.

-2. The school mascot is a beaver, nature’s engineer.
+2. The school mascot is a beaver.

 Tim the Beaver has been MIT’s mascot since 1914, and his origin story is pretty unique.
 He was chosen by the Technology Club of New York, which presented two real, mounted beavers to the university president during a formal dinner.

 Other animals were considered, including the kangaroo and the elephant, but the beaver won for being smart, hardworking, and creative—exactly the traits MIT values.
-If you’re someone who loves solving problems quietly and efficiently, you might have a little Tim in you, too!
+If you’re someone who loves solving problems quietly and efficiently, you might have a little Tim in you, too.

 One alum called the beaver “an industrious American animal noted for its mechanical skills who does its best work after dark.”
 That pretty much sums it up.
 Like MIT students, beavers build, design, and solve problems in their environment.
 Tim may not be as flashy as other mascots, but he’s a perfect fit for a school full of quiet inventors and relentless tinkerers.

-3. MIT’s colors are gray and red, symbolizing metal turning into steel.
+3. MIT’s colors are gray and red.

 You’ve probably seen school colors before, but even the colors have a backstory at MIT.
 MIT’s official colors, cardinal red and silver gray, were chosen in 1876 by the School Color Committee.
 The goal was to pick colors that reflected both school pride and character.